 James Stokes is the Professor of Trumpet for the Appalachian State University Hayes School of Music.
 He holds Doctoral and Master's degrees in performance from The Ohio State University and a Bachelors degree in music education from Indiana University where he studied trumpet with William Adam.
-He has performed with the Charlotte Symphony, Columbus Symphony Orchestra, ProMusica Chamber Orchestra, CAPA Broadway Show Series and is co-principal of the Symphony of the Mountains.
+He has performed with the Charlotte Symphony, Columbus Symphony Orchestra, ProMusica Chamber Orchestra, CAPA Broadway Show Series, the Piedmont Wind Symphony, and is co-principal of the Symphony of the Mountains.
 Dr. Stokes has performed with numerous popular, Hollywood, and Broadway artists including John Williams, Doc Severinsen, Don Henley, Frank Sinatra, Jr, Aretha Franklin, Temptations, O'Jays, Mannheim Steamroller, Barry Manilow, Canadian Brass, and others.

 James has adjudicated for the National Trumpet Competition since 2001.
 He is a member of the International Trumpet Guild, performing in Sydney, Australia as soloist and with the Mid-American Trumpet Ensemble (MATE) for the 2010 ITG Conference.
 He is a featured artist and clinician throughout the US and in Beijing, China.
 James is a founding member of the New River Brass Ensemble and an Artist/Clinician with the Conn/Selmer/Bach Corporation.